The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: VLBI Results: image

 \section{VLBI Results: image}

 We show the VLBI image of SN~1996cr, made from the combined 2.3 and 4.8 GHz VLBI data taken in 2020, in Figure~\ref{fvlbiimg}.
 The age of SN~1996cr was 8929~d for the 2.3 GHz observations, and 8959~d for the 5 GHz observations taken around a month later.
 Since the fractional difference in age is small, and 5-GHz data dominate, we use 8959~d as the representative age for the image.
+The combined 2.3 and 5 GHz observations covered a range in \uv~spacing from 620 K$\lambda$ to 170 M$\lambda$, therefore we have some sensitivity to angular scales from 330~mas down to 1 mas.